beejjorgensen/conquest/README.md

 # Conquest

-This is an Amiga game that I've modernized and ported to Linux.
+This is an Amiga TUI game that I've modernized and ported to Linux.

 The gameplay is unchanged.
 You can switch to the `original` tag to get to the original sources.